data-Agues/Bellabeat-Case-Study/README.md

 ### Business Task Summary:

-Sršen is conscious of the power of data-driven business decisions to help Bellabeat grow, so she's asked the marketing analysts team to analyse smart device data to gain insight into how consumers are using their smart devices.
+Sršen is conscious of the power of data-driven business decisions to help Bellabeat grow, so she's asked the marketing analysts team to focus on one of their products and analyse smart device data to gain insight into how consumers are using their smart devices.
 The findings will be shared to Bellabeat's key stakeholders (i.e. Sršen, Mur and Marketing team) in order to provide recommendations on how to apply marketing strategies to their own products based on the results derived.
 The task will be achieved following Google's Data Analytics Professional Certificate journey of **Ask**, **Prepare**, **Process**, **Analyse**, **Share** and **Act** phases.
+The device chosen to focus on and apply the results to is the Leaf tracker.
+I made my choice based on the combination of style and usability combined in this particular piece.

 ### Data: